partapparam/dataset_viewer/README.md

 - [ ] Add Tests for server and client
 - [ ] Code cleansing
   - [ ] `fileRouter` functions are long, they need to be separated into smaller functions
+  - [ ] Detail Page table view should be a separate component
 - [ ] Datasets Detail Page
   - [ ] Dataset rows are duplicated and added to the table
   - [ ] Add in charts and visualizations with D3